saadabrar12/BioassayCleaner/AgendaForApril28.md

 		* Categorizing TIDs as *max*,*min*,*mid*, *single-dose* concentration value
 		* For example in the case of an "inactive" outcome, the justification could be the max-dose value for all the tests.
 In addition to that, in the case of "active" outcome,  the justification could be set to the min-dose value for all the tests.
 		* What if outcomes "Unspecified?"
+		*
 	2. Modality of Action
 		* Possibly use stemming(Porter's Word Stemming Algorithm) of words for example, "inhibitor" could be brought down to its root word "inhibit".
-Can classify bioassays as per the modality of actions.
+Could also make use of regular expressions in conjunction to stemming.
+Can map bioassays to modality of actions as per the as per the occurence of the word in the text.
 		* Have to parse the BioAssay title and description texts (Anything else?)